ryanhlewis/VoxelEarth/README.md

 [ ✔ ] **Rotation Fixes**: Convert 3D Tiles from ECEF to ENU to properly orient the object before voxelizing and have "flat voxels" instead of diagonal (credit to Google Earth team for this advice).

-[ㅤ] **Minecraft Chunk Loading**: Map a player's location to the voxelized world, loading chunks as needed to create a seamless experience.
+[ ✔ ] **Minecraft Chunk Loading**: Map a player's location to the voxelized world, loading chunks as needed to create a seamless experience.

 ### Developing
 **CPU Voxelization:**\